klustria/oci-devops-helidon-example/README.md

        {"message":"Bonjour World!","date":[2023,5,10]}
        ```

-### Destroy the Deployment
+### Environment Cleanup
 When the environment is no longer needed, all the OCI resources can be cleaned up by following these steps:
-1. Go back to Code Editor and reopen `oci-devops-helidon-example`, followed by opening a terminal
+1. Go back to Code Editor and reopen `oci-devops-helidon-example` project, followed by opening a terminal.
 2. Cleaning up all resources used for the DevOps demo.
    1. From the terminal, change directory to main to destroy all the resources created for DevOps.
       ```shell